‘Finsta’ Is On The Rise. What Should You Do About It?

 Does the digital inter-generational disconnect stop there?
 A recent study concluded that the gap between parents and children, regarding fake or secret social media accounts, is wide.
 While around 28% of the surveyed parents thought that their children did have a secret social media account, 60% of teenagers aged between 13 and 17 admitted that they actually did have a secret account without their parents’ permission or knowledge!
 To navigate the complex relationship that most parents have with their children, it is important to understand why children open a Finsta account.

 What is a Finsta account?
-What is it used for?

 Finsta literally means a fake or secret Instagram account.
 Many teenagers have one, and most teens you know probably have one.
 Before you get alarmed, understand that fake accounts are not intrinsically bad.
 Think of them as the 21st century version of the secret diary - a space for children to be more honest and upfront with their opinions.